-Michael Cooper is the Conservative Member of Parliament for St. Albert-Edmonton.
+Michael Cooper is the Conservative Member of Parliament for St. Albert—Edmonton.
 First elected in 2015, Michael was re-elected in 2019, and again in 2021.
-Michael serves as Shadow Minister for Democratic Reform.
-He is also the Vice-Chair of the Special Joint Committee on Medical Assistance in Dying and a member of the Standing Committee on Procedure and House Affairs.
+Michael serves as the Shadow Minister for Democratic Reform, and as a member of the Standing Committee on Procedure and House Affairs.

 Michael is a lifelong resident of St. Albert and an active community volunteer.
 He is a Lector at St. Albert Catholic Parish and a member of the Knights of Columbus, St. Albert Rotary Club and the St. Albert and District Chamber of Commerce.